-Looking for the perfect shade of white?
-Consider Benjamin Moore Chantilly Lace!
+Benjamin Moore Chantilly Lace is one of the most popular Benjamin Moore white colors!
 This is a soft white tone with a subtle depth that works beautifully in a variety of interiors.
+So much so, that we’ve used it in two different homes!

 It’s an incredibly popular shade of white, and it’s easy to understand why!
-Keep reading to get all the details about this color, including where to use it, what colors it will work well with, and so much more.
+Get all the details about this color, including where to use it, what colors it will work well with, and more.

 A home painted in Chantilly Lace from Benjamin Moore, Christmas tree in the living room